 Free, interactive eLearning courses for mental health and allied health professionals.

-The COPMI national initiative's research article hub aims to promote the sharing of research and project evaluations in the area of families where a parent has a mental illness.
+Encouraging the sharing of research and project evaluations in the area of families where a parent has a mental illness

-Research provided via the COPMI Clearinghouse is submitted by clinicians, researchers and students and is ethics approved or has been conducted ethically with the informed consent of participants.
+Research provided here has been submitted by clinicians, researchers and students and is ethics approved or has been conducted ethically with the informed consent of participants.

 - Intervention programs for children whose parents have a mental illness: a review

-- 'It's not that straight forward': When Family Support Is Challenging for Mothers Living With Mental Illness.
+- 'It's not that straight forward': When Family Support Is Challenging for Mothers Living With Mental Illness (Abstract).
 Psychiatric Rehabilitation Journal.
-See abstract and link to article on PsycNet.

 - The experiences of parents with an eating disorder